top of page

 The seeds that fell on stony ground

 For others the story of Jesus Christ and salvation seems like a pretty good idea, so they immediately say: ‘I’ll give it a go!’
-But because these people don’t take the time to consider the importance and implications of such a decision, they lack the inner strength and the commitment required for their faith to survive through times of adversity.
+However because these people don’t take the time to consider the importance and implications of such a decision, they lack the inner strength and the commitment required for their faith to survive through times of adversity.
 The Bible states that these people stumble immediately when any adversity arises and reject their faith.

 These people often become those who say “Been there, done that” when they are approached by someone trying to encourage them to believe and be saved.